 - The betting depends on the Blind & Seen players in the second round.

 - A blind player can bet not more than 2x (two times) the existing amount or the current stake.
-Besides, the blind players can become seen players at any time of the game.
+Besides, blind players can become seen players at any time in the game.

-- A seen player can bet not more than 4x (four times) the current stake.
+- A seen player can bet the current stake no more than 4x (four times).

-As the game progresses, all the players have the option of packing or folding the cards.
+As the game progresses, all the players can pack or fold the cards.
 When a player folds or packs their cards, it will cost them the value they put into the pot.

 In Teen Patti rules, a sideshow (also known as a compromise) states that if you want to compare your cards with another player at any time of the game, you can do so.

 For that, you must request it.
 Consequently, it is up to the player who has been asked whether or not to accept this request.
 In other words, a compromise can only occur when two players agree on it.
-It is also to be noted that a blind player can never request a side-show.
+Also, a blind player can never request a sideshow.

 - If a compromise is denied, the player who requested it must bet the same amount as the prior player.

-The winners in a Teen Patti game are obviously determined by chance, but the Teen Patti rules can make all the difference.
-Let’s have a look at the game’s winning rule to be deemed as the winner:
+The winners in a 3 Patti game are determined by chance, but the 3 Patti rules can make all the difference.
+Let’s have a look at the game’s winning rules:

 - The player having the highest hand ranking of the cards finally wins the game.